 1. Understand your customers

 An important part of your small business marketing strategy includes doing some research into your ideal customers.
-Not only will this help you work out who you should be targeting your marketing towards, it will also help you understand exactly what your customers want and need.
-You can
+Not only will this help you work out who you should be targeting your marketing towards, but it will also help you understand exactly what your customers want and need.
+You can then:

 - streamline your services or update your products so they suit your customers,